HegdeShreyas14/CTF_writeups/v1tCTF2025/v1t.md

  ## Bad Reverser
-   - Used ghidra to decompile the file, found the main() function and then had to find DAT_00102040 location
+   - Used ghidra to decompile the file, found the main() function and then had to find DAT_00102040 location as it was used in the main()
    - Pasted the bytes from DAT_00102040 till DAT_00102067, on decoding the bytes found the flag
 ### Flag:
   `v1t{my_b4D}`